Learned Monocular Depth Priors in Visual-Inertial Initialization: Experiments

 Our baseline method consists of a closed-form initialization~\cite{convex-initialization} followed by VI-BA~\cite{leutenegger2015keyframe} with only the VI-SFM portion of residuals present (pink rectangle in \cref{fig:Bundle Adjustment Factor Graph}).
 We also compare against the state-of-the-art VI-initialization method Inertial-only ~\cite{Inertial-only}, implementation of which is obtained from the open-sourced SLAM method~\cite{orb-slam3}.
 Given $N$ keyframes, Inertial-only uses up-to-scale visual odometry as the prior in a MAP framework to recover the metric scale, gravity vector, and IMU biases, followed by a VI-BA refinement step.
 Inertial-only's visual front-end performs RANSAC with PnP \cite{epnp}.

 We configured all three methods to operate on $10$Hz image streams following previous works~\cite{Inertial-only, analytical-solution, vins-mono-initialization}.
-We treat each image as keyframe and use either $5$ or $10$ keyframes (KFs) for initialization.
+We treat each image as a keyframe and use either $5$ or $10$ keyframes (KFs) for initialization.
 In the $5$KFs setting, we split datasets into $0.8s$ initialization windows evenly.
-We specifically highlight a $5$KFs experiment to further exacerbate issues of insufficient baseline/motion, which are commonplace in deployment scenarios (e.g. MAVs, AR/VR).
+For practical applications, faster initialization is preferred.
+So we specifically highlight a $5$KFs experiment to further exacerbate issues of insufficient baseline/motion, which are commonplace in deployment scenarios (e.g. MAVs, AR/VR).
+Other detailed experimental results for $10$KFs under $10Hz/4Hz$ settings (also studied in~\cite{Inertial-only}) are presented in the supplemental material.

 We were able to generate $1078$, $1545$, $1547$, initialization trajectories respectively for Inertial-only, baseline, and our proposed method over all EuRoC datasets from $1680$ initialization attempts.
 The average initialization trajectory latency for the three methods were $0.592s$, $0.399s$, and $0.399s$ respectively.
 For our $10$KFs setting, we split datasets into $1.6s$ windows.
 We generated $571$, $809$, $815$ initialization trajectories for the three methods with an average trajectory latency of $1.367$, $0.897$ and $0.897$ from $839$ initialization attempts.
 Since Inertial-only uses visual odometry as the prior, to better align with the resulting expectations across different methods, we rejected those trajectories with poor resulting reprojection error of each visual constraint for the baseline and our proposed method.
 We observed that Inertial-only had longer initialization latency and typically led to fewer successful initializations because it requires mean trajectory acceleration larger than $0.5\%$ of gravity (${\bar{|| a ||}} > 0.005G$) as stated in \cite{Inertial-only}.